October 31, 2019

 When the car was fixed, Herbert and Mr. McElhany resumed driving, but their progress was impeded because the road was muddy for three miles.
 The Bevers’ car got stuck in the mud, so a team of horses was hired to pull the car for half a mile.
 It cost $10.00 cash to hire the team.
 One of Lena and Herbert’s grandsons states that he was told the following about this experience: “The car that got towed into town … by horses was the Model A. But it really wasn’t broke down after all.
 They thought it had a broken axle but it was in the mud up to the hubs and the wheel was spinning in the air.
 A costly mistake, $10 in those days would be like $150 now for the tow.”3

-After they reached a better road, the two cars went through Abbott and then stopped in West where they ate dinner.
-My mother and I got on the road about 10:00 AM today, using the frontage road that runs alongside Interstate 35.
+After their car was towed and the two cars reached a better road, they cars went through Abbott and then stopped in West where they ate dinner.
+My mother and I got on the road about 10:00 AM today, using the frontage road that runs alongside Interstate Highway 35.
 We passed through Abbott and West within the hour.

 In the running directions above, at mile 76.3 the town of West is listed, indicating that the train station is on the right.
 When we drove around West, we found the station.

-When the Bevers family arrived in Waco, Texas they needed to cross the Brazos River.
-The 1920 Waco City Map below shows the location of the bridge they crossed at Washington Avenue.
 “Waco’s Historic Suspension Bridge was the longest single-span suspension bridge west of the Mississippi when it was completed in 1870.
 The bridge was built with cable supplied by the John Roebling Co., who built the Brooklyn Bridge in New York City.
-Crucial to traders and travelers for well over a century, the bridge stands as an icon of Waco history….”5
+Crucial to traders and travelers for well over a century, the bridge stands as an icon of Waco history….”8

-Waco is a city with modern freeways, and we found a lot of construction going on.
+Waco is a city with modern freeways, and we found a lot of road construction going on.
 My mother and I tried to follow Business U. S. Highway 77 into Waco, but we soon had difficulty identifying the route and we ended up passing the street that we wanted to take.
 Eventually we found ourselves on a bridge crossing the Brazos River.
 Due to lanes merging and stopped traffic, it took about 15 minutes to cross the bridge.
-We had wanted to go to a park along the river before crossing the bridge where we could see the Suspension Bridge.
-While we were sitting on the bridge in traffic, we saw another bridge to the west and thought it was the Suspension Bridge, so when we finally got over the bridge, we headed for a park on that side of the river to take pictures.
+We had wanted to go to a park along the river before crossing the bridge.
+At the park we would have been able to see the Suspension Bridge.
+While we were sitting on the bridge in traffic, we saw another bridge to the west and I thought it was the Suspension Bridge, so when we finally got over the bridge, we headed for a park on that side of the river to take pictures.
 It wasn’t until we got to the motel that I realized that the bridge I took a picture of wasn’t the Suspension Bridge after all.

-The ALICO Building which was constructed from August 1910 to October 1911 claimed to be “the highest and most beautiful building in the south”; having twenty-two stories, the building was once the tallest in Texas and the tallest west of the Mississippi.10
+In 1919, as the caravan drove through the city of Waco, an impressive sight would have been noticeable from a great distance.
+The ALICO Building which was constructed from August 1910 to October 1911 claimed to be “the highest and most beautiful building in the south”; having twenty-two stories, the building was once the tallest in Texas and the tallest west of the Mississippi.13

 - B. Winkelmann, Our Trip to Texas [Transcription of Our Trip to Texas by Florence Bevers, 1919] (unpublished, n. d.): 4.